brown-cs132-s13/labs/sessions/lab.md

 of the documents, check whether or not they are British.
 If they are, then you should display the "docN.jade" page they requested, otherwise you should send them to an error page that you created.

+You don't need to check whether their username and password are valid, though you can if you like.
+As long as they promised they're British they're good to go.

 Checkoff
 -------------